Paving the Way

 Kiri Nathan, Designer

-Fuelled by a passion for cultural integrity and equality Kiri Nathan is paving the way for a flourishing and authentic Māori fashion movement.
+Fuelled by a passion for cultural integrity and equality Kiri Nathan is paving the way for a flourishing and authentic Māori and Indigenous Fashion movement.
+We sat down with her to discuss her creative process and how her work has developed over time.

 How do you describe your creative process?